- Pets and Animals»

 Adult males are larger and more muscular than adult females.
 Mature males have large cheek pads, which may help to amplify their sounds.
 The cheek pads are covered with fine, short hairs.
 Male orangutans also have a large throat pouch, which acts as a resonating chamber for their calls.

 Orangutans are active during the day and eat mainly fruit.
-They also eat a smaller quantity of leaves, stems, bark, insects, bird eggs and honey.
-Orangutans sample food with their mobile lips before eating it.
+They also eat a smaller quantity of leaves, stems, bark, insects, bird eggs, and honey.
+They sample food with their mobile lips before eating it.
 They get their water from fruit juice and from pools that collect in tree holes.
 At night an orangutan sleeps in a tree nest which it makes from branches and leaves.
-The orangutan may also make a nest during the day so that it can rest.
+The animal may also make a nest during the day so that it can rest.

 Unlike the other great apes, orangutans are solitary or semi-solitary animals in the wild.
 The close relationship between a mother and her child may last for as long as eight years after the child's birth, however.

-Orangutans are curious about the world around them and use sticks to dig, explore areas, collect honey and scratch themselves.
-According to the World Wildlife Fund's Internet page about orangutans, some animals released from captivity learned independently to untie "complex" knots that were attaching rafts (or boats) to docks.
-They then pushed the rafts away from the docks, climbed on board and rode the rafts across rivers.
+Orangutans are curious about the world around them and use sticks to dig, explore areas, collect honey, and scratch themselves.
+According to the World Wildlife Fund, some animals released from captivity learned independently to untie "complex" knots that were attaching rafts (or boats) to docks.
+They then pushed the rafts away from the docks, climbed on board, and rode the rafts across rivers.
 Orangutans have also been observed holding large leaves above their heads to act as umbrellas in the rain.